Major citation databases

 Choosing the right tool for the job

-Although a number of different databases provide citation counts for the documents they contain, three major sources of bibliometric content are Scopus, Web of Science and Google Scholar.
+Although a number of different databases provide citation counts for the documents they contain, three major sources of bibliometric content are Web of Science, Scopus, and Google Scholar.
+Please note that Concordia University no longer subscribes to Scopus.

 Which resource should you choose?